 Radon Treatment

 Remember that if there is radon in the water, it also means that it enters the house through the soil or basement.
-As such, it will be the predominant source of water in your house.
-Thus, if you treat your water source with radon, you can also eliminate radon problems in the air.
+As such, it will be the predominant water source in your house.
+Thus, treating your water source with radon can also eliminate radon problems in the air.

 You must remove the radon in water before it becomes airborne.
 Devices termed ‘point-of-entry treatment' are installed on the devices to treat water resources before entering your home.